 Windows cannot access \\ Computer Name

 You do not have permission to access \\ Computer Name contact your network administrator to request access.

-So Let’s See How To Troubleshoot This Error;
+So, Let’s See How to Troubleshoot This Error;

-But sometimes there are also some or more couple of reasons for this error to shows up on your computer’s screen and here’s the list of those reason which can possibly happening on your computer:
+But sometimes there are also some other reasons for this error to shows up on your computer’s screen and here’s the list of those reasons which can be possibly happening on your computer:

 - Improper LAN Connection

 - Improper Drive or Folder Security Setting